amorales187/DH150-MarinaSouliman/README.md

 <img src="./cons-stand-1.png">

 ### 9: Help users recognize, diagnose and recover from errors
-The website has a nonspecific message for the user when they enter an email and password combo.
+The website has a nonspecific message for the user when they enter an incorrect email and password combo.
 Furthermore, although I do not have an account made it’s not stating there’s no account of that nature.
 A more descriptive error message would be helpful in users recognize the issue. **(2)**

 <img src="./Screen Shot 2020-04-06 at 3.50.31 AM.png">